Bénédicte de Raphélis Soissan

 Bénédicte de Raphélis Soissan is a French entrepreneur.
 Her venture company Emblem was recognised a promising start-up in 2018.

+Education and career

 De Raphélis Soissan holds two master's degrees: in economics and applied mathematics, and in information systems strategy, management and consulting.

 De Raphélis Soissan is the founder of Clustree, a business using artificial intelligence for hr.
 The company has signed contracts with L'Oréal, Sanofi and Carrefour.